abhi7991/localllm/README.md

 ![alt text](images/Running_Custom_Ollama3.jpg)

-    - Testing out the new model we can see our custom AI bot has been deployed
+    - Testing out the new model I can see our custom AI bot has been deployed

 ![alt text](images/Running_Custom_Ollama4.jpg)